 Another historically important site, a mine in Tennessee, remained suspended throughout 2024.
-Prior to the suspension, the Tennessee operation supplied germanium-bearing zinc concentrates to a smelter in Clarksville, which processed them into an intermediate leach concentrate for export.
+Before the suspension, the Tennessee operation supplied germanium-bearing zinc concentrates to a smelter in Clarksville, which processed them into an intermediate leach concentrate for export.
 The ongoing shutdown of this site limited the domestic availability of germanium from primary sources.

 While there is no active domestic primary refining of germanium, the United States does engage in value-added processing.
 A facility in St. George, Utah, produced germanium wafers, primarily for use in space-based solar cells.
 These wafers are manufactured from both imported germanium and recycled scrap.
 Meanwhile, a facility in Quapaw, Oklahoma, produced germanium tetrachloride, a compound essential to the fiber optics industry.
 Like the Utah facility, this operation relied on imported and recycled materials.
 These facilities are crucial to maintaining domestic capabilities in high-tech applications, despite the absence of a primary production base.

 In 2024, germanium prices saw a sharp increase.
-The average price of germanium metal reached $2,100 per kilogram, up from $1,392 the previous year.
+The average cost of germanium metal reached $2,100 per kilogram, up from $1,392 the previous year.
 Germanium dioxide followed a similar trend, rising from $883 per kilogram in 2023 to $1,400 in 2024.
 These price increases are likely driven by several factors, including restricted supply due to mine suspensions, increased global demand for fiber optics and solar technologies, and heightened geopolitical uncertainty surrounding critical mineral exports.

 Germanium is routinely recycled from manufacturing scrap, particularly during the production of infrared optics.
 Germanium lenses and windows from decommissioned military equipment are also reclaimed, as are germanium-containing materials used in the manufacture of optical fibers.
 Additionally, spent germanium wafers used in satellite solar cells are collected and refined.
 These recycling streams represent an important form of secondary production, although exact figures for recovered germanium are not publicly available due to inadequate data reporting.